 Legal Consolidated is a specialist trust law firm.
 Our Family Trust is cutting edge allowing your accountant and adviser to seek all tax savings.

-A family trust and discretionary trust are the same things.
+A family trust and a discretionary trust are the same things.
 They are just different words for the same document.

 A trust must have a trustee and a beneficiary.
-If the trustee and beneficiary ever become one and the same person then the trust finishes.
+If the trustee and beneficiary ever become the same person then the trust finishes.
 (The third requirement for a trust to exist is that it must have assets or something of value.)

 A Family Trust has both a trustee and many beneficiaries.
-It also has Appointor.
-An Appointor is god.
+It also has an Appointor.
+An Appointor is a god.
 It bosses the trustee around.
 The Appointor is usually mum and dad and the Trustee is often their company.
 The Appointor tells the Trustee who gets the trust income each year.

 For example: